Custody of client money and assets

 Our approach to holding client assets

-For Wealthtime Select’s ISA, General Investment Account (GIA) and Corporate GIA (which includes offshore bond providers investing as corporate clients) products, Wealthtime Trustees Limited is the legal owner, as nominee, of the assets in the custody of Wealthtime Limited.
+For Wealthtime Classic’s ISA, General Investment Account (GIA) and Corporate GIA (which includes offshore bond providers investing as corporate clients) products, Wealthtime Trustees Limited is the legal owner, as nominee, of the assets in the custody of Wealthtime Limited.
 For the Wealthtime SIPP, Wealthtime Trustees Limited is the legal owner, as Bare Trustee, of all assets in the Wealthtime SIPP scheme.

 Holding client assets in the name of Wealthtime Trustees Limited means that they are legally ring-fenced and distinct from the corporate assets of Wealthtime Limited and therefore unavailable to settle the liabilities of Wealthtime Limited should it fail.